apptainer/singularity-userdocs/singularity_and_docker.rst

         date

-After conversion to SIF via the {Singularity} ``build`` command, exection of the resulting container produces the output:
+After conversion to SIF via the {Singularity} ``build`` command, execution of the resulting container produces the output:

 .. code-block:: none